 * * *

-This post was written for All Things Frederick by Stephen K Hachey.
+This post, How To Recognize and Avoid A Foreclosure “Rescue” Scam, was written for Frederick Real Estate Online by Stephen K Hachey.
 Stephen is a Florida foreclosure attorney at http://floridarealestatelawyer.org/ specializing in loan modifications, short sales, foreclosure defense and much more.
 He is also the owner of his own practice, the Law Offices of Stephen Hachey, PA.
 This article is for general informational purposes only and does not establish an attorney-client relationship.
 Please contact a licensed attorney in your state of residence.
 For more information on our services, please visit our website at www.floridarealestatelawyer.org/.
+Thank you to Stephen for this important information.